Freeholder Sergio Granados

 He had previously served in other areas for the City of Elizabeth, including the Public Information office, where he served as a liaison between residents and other government agencies.
 While in Public Information, Granados also helped to administer a program that provided free tax return services to low and middle income families.

 Granados also served in the City’s Bureau of Tourism, Cultural and Heritage Affairs, where among his duties, he conducted meetings with various ethnic organizations to find ways the City of Elizabeth could better assist residents through new programs and initiatives.

 Granados has a long record of community activism in the City of Elizabeth, where he has served with many different organizations, including Hispanos Unidos, the Elizabeth Portuguese Lions (serving as President this year), the Portuguese Instructive Social Club (served as Vice President), and the Elizabeth Portugal Day Committee (served as President and Vice President).

 He also has experience working with cultural organizations such as the Consulate of El Salvador, Peruvians for Progress, the Juneteenth Committee, the Martin Luther King Jr. Commemorative Committee, and the Union County Dominican Parade and Festival.

-Granados has volunteered his time to organize multiple Christmas toy drives, Thanksgiving luncheons for the needy, clothing drives, food drives.
-He also organized a successful fundraiser for the Trinitas Comprehensive Cancer Center.
+Granados has volunteered his time to organize multiple Christmas toy drives, Thanksgiving luncheons for the needy, clothing drives, and food drives.
+He conducted various successful fund raisers including one for the Trinitas Comprehensive Cancer Center.